NGnolep/Lush-Garner/README.md

 <br>

 ## About
-Lush Garner, A game that helps people realize how hard it is to be a farmer in these days and how it is needed by a lot of people
+Lush Garner, A game that helps people realize how hard it is to be a farmer in these days and how it is needed by a lot of people.
+Player are tasked to get quest to earn more currency and compleyte this task to live for another day.
+They are asked to farm the crops that is tasked to the from the task box.
 <br>

 ## Developer & Contributions
-- Nhoel Goei (Game Programmer)
+- Nhoel Goei (Inventory, Shop, Player, Currency Programmer)
 - Bryant Chandra (Game Programmer)
 - Pieter Nathanael (Game Designer and Audio)
 - Leonardi (2D Game Artist)